The time has come to go beyond traditional safety.

 But, HR people know HR.

-It was a home run and a welcome
+It was a home run; a welcome

 I now encourage the people I work with to live by The Safety Leader's Code.

-To capture hearts and minds, you can't be complacent.
+In safety, you can't be complacent.